 In 1914, Annette became the first major actress to appear nude on film.
 And unfortunately, this film, A Daughter of the Gods, is among many of her lost films.
 She was also the first actress to wear a mermaid costume that she could swim in.

 She made her last film appearance in 1924, in the film Venus of the South Seas.
 This is actually the only one of her films that exists in a complete form.
 It is stored at the Library of Congress.

 She eventually retired from the movie business, but she didn't stop swimming.
 She kept on doing this well into old age.

 Annette was married once, to her manager James Raymond Louis Sullivan in 1912.
-They remained married until his death, which was six days before her own.
-She never had children.
+They remained married until his death in 1972.

 If you ever wanna see her costumes and some memorabilia (I know I would!) they are housed at the Sydney Opera House and also at the Powerhouse Museum also in Sydney.

 Apparently in 2002 a documentary was made about her called The Original Mermaid.
 I tried looking and see where and how I could obtain a copy, and it looks like one person actually had to contact the production company out of Australia in order to get a copy. *whew* A lot of work!